-Condition No. Title (Put Compliance Status (Put √ in the appropriate column) No. Complied Not Complied (if any) 1.
-Board of Directors: 1(1) Size of the Board of Directors:- The total number of members of a company's Board of Directors (hereinafter referred to as "Board") shall not be less than 5 (five) and more than 20 (twenty). √ 2.
-Independent Directors: All companies shall have effective representation of independent directors on their Boards, so that Board, as a group, includes core competencies considered relevant in 2 the context of each companitis purpose, the companies shall comply with the following:- 1(2)(a) At least one-fifth (1/5) of the total number of directors in the company's Board shall be independent directors; any fraction shall be considered to the next integer or whole number for calculating number of independent director(s); V 1(2)(b) For the purpose of this clause "independent director" means a direct tor- 1(2)(b)(i) who either does not hold any share in the company or holds less the paid-up shares of the company; an one perc ent (1%) share: of the total 1(2)(b)(ii) who is not a sponsor of the company or is not connected with the company's any sponsor or director or nominated director or shareholder of the company or any of its associates, sister concerns, subsidiaries and parents or holding entities who holds one percent (1%) or more shares of the total paid-up shares of the company on the basis of family relationship and his or her family members also shall not hold above mentioned shares in the company: Provided that spouse, son, daughter, father, mother, brother, sister, son-in-law and daughter-in-law shall be considered as family members; v 1(2)(b)(iii) who has not been an executive of the company in immediately preceding 2 (two) financial years; √ 1(2)(b)(iv) who does not have any other relationship, whether pecuniary or otherwise, with the company or its subsidiary or associated companies; √ 1(2)(b)(v) Who is not a member or TREC (Trading Right Entitlement Certificate)holder, director or officer of any stock exchange; √ 1(2)(b)(vi) who is not a shareholder, director excepting independent director or officer of any member or TREC holder of stock exchange or an intermediary of the capital market; √ 1(2)(b)(vii) who is not a partner or an executive or was not a partner or an executive during the preceding 3 (three) years of the concerned company's statutory audit firm or audit firm engaged in internal audit services or audit firm conducting special audit or professional certifying compliance of this Code; √
+Condition Title (Put ance Status √ in the ate column) Remarks (if any) NO. Complied Not Complied 1.
+Board of Directors: and the State of t 1(1) Size of the Board of Directors:- The total number of members of a company's Board of Directors (hereinafter referred to as "Board") shall not be less than 5 (five) and more than 20 (twenly).
+V 2.
+Independent Directors: All companies shall have effective representation of independent Board, as a group, includes core competencies considered relevant this purpose, the companies shall comply with the following:- 1(2)(a) At least one-fifth (1/5) of the total number of directors in the company's Board shall be independent directors; any fraction shall be considered to the next integer or whole number for calculating number of independent director(s); √ 1(2)(b) For the purpose of this clause "independent director" means a direc tor- 1(2)(b)(i) who either does not hold any share in the company or holds less the paid-up shares of the company; n one perce ent (1%) share: of the total 1(2)(b)(ii) who is not a sponsor of the company or is not connected with the company's any sponsor or director or nominated director or shareholder of the company or any of its associates, sister concerns, subsidiaries and parents or holding entities who holds one percent (1%) or more shares of the total paid-up shares of the company on the basis of family relationship and his or her family members also shall not hold above mentioned shares in the company: Provided that spouse, son, daughter, father, mother, brother, sister, son-in-law and daughter-in-law shall be considered as family members; √ 1(2)(b)(iii) who has not been an executive of the company in immediately preceding 2 (two) financial years; √ 1(2)(b)(iv) who does not have any other relationship, whether pecuniary or otherwise, with the company or its subsidiary or associated companies; √ 1(2)(b)(v) Who is not a member or TREC (Trading Right Entitlement Certificate)holder, director or officer of any stock exchange; √ 1(2)(b)(vi) who is not a shareholder, director excepting independent director or officer of any member or TREC holder of stock exchange or an intermediary of the capital market; √ 1(2)(b)(vii) who is not a partner or an executive or was not a partner or an executive during the preceding 3 (three) years of the concerned company's statutory audit firm or audit firm engaged in internal audit services or audit firm conducting special audit or professional certifying compliance of this Code; √